ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Spatial SQL Reference.md

 ##### Description

-GEOMETRY object is converted to the input coordinate system and newly created.

-The input/output coordinate system can be input as an SRID or PROJ4TEXT string.
+This function creates new GEOMETRY object by converting the input GEOMETRY object to input coordination.
+Input/output coordination can be SRID format or PROF4TEXT format.

 ##### Return Type